 ABOUT THIS WORKSHOP

 In this class students have the opportunity to work and be mentored on portraits of friends and family members using photographs as reference.
-In the first class we will employ a live model to explore what constitutes good photographic reference for drawing and painting, and to make studies of the structure of the head in three dimensions as preparation for the following day.
+In the first morning of the workshop, we will employ a live model to explore what constitutes good photographic reference for drawing and painting, and to make studies of the structure of the head in three dimensions as preparation for the primary focus of the workshop.
 Among the skills we aim to develop are design, composition, methods for transferring images to paper and canvas, drawing, and paint application.

 Claire Lambe is a multidisciplinary artist with an emphasis on portraiture, and an art writer and educator.
 Born in southern Ireland, she began her formal art education at age 17 at the Crawford School of Art in the Irish city of Cork.
 She transferred to Ireland’s premiere art school, the National College of Art and Design (NCAD), in Dublin earning a Bachelor of Fine Art degree (print-making) and a post-graduate Diploma in Art Education.
-Later she earned a Master of Fine Art (painting) from the City University of New York at Brooklyn College.
+On relocating to the US, she earned a Master of Fine Art (painting) from the City University of New York at Brooklyn College.